Uralstech/ezrSquared/docs/index.markdown

 Now that we've seen strings let's move on to **numbers**.
 Just like strings, we can ask ezr² to print numbers using the `show()` function.
 Unlike strings, numbers **don't need quotes around them**.
-So to print the number 10, use this:
+So, to print the number 10, use this:

 ```
 show(10)